AlaaYlula/my-notes/README.md

 So there is some kye points the devloper must master.

 **1. Conceiving The Purpose of Software**
-    The devloper must know the purpose of the software he will write and how can make this software helpful for the user.
+*Tabspace* The devloper must know the purpose of the software he will write and how can make this software helpful for the user.
 **2. The Goals of Software Design**
 The software must be design in easy way so it can be helpful for the devloper and the user.
 **3. (Mis)understanding**
 The devloper must understand what he work with and what he wants to do.
 **4. Simlicity**
 The good devloper whose make the code as simple as he can so any one can understand it.
 **5. Complexity**
 As we said before the devloper must know what he wants and make the every part of the code simple.
 **6. Maintenance**
 It is important to reduce the effort of maintenance.
 **7. Consistency**
 Consistency make your code easier to understand.
 **8. Prioritizing**
 There are three factors that will help the devloper make a better decision:
 * The desirability of a change(D)
 * The value of a change (V)
 * The effort required to perform the change(E)